 Yes, there is also a non refundable enrolment fee of $25 for your child.

-- What is the Child Care Benefit (CCB)?
+- What is the Child Care Subsidy (CCS)?

-The Child Care Benefit (CCB) is a payment from the Australian Government that helps you with the cost of child care.
-The CCB is income tested and is usually paid directly to child care providers to reduce the fees eligible families pay.
-You will find that there is a great amount of information available at mychild.gov.au or by calling 13 36 84.
+The Child Care Subsidy (CCS) is a payment from the Australian Government that helps you with the cost of child care.
+The CCS is income tested and is paid directly to child care providers to reduce the fees eligible families pay.
+CCS is dependent on your family income, the age of your child and the hours of recognised activities you and your partner do.
+You will find that there is a great amount of information available at mychild.gov.au or by calling 136 150.